Compare Web Designer Quotes

 3. Focus on user experience and mobile responsiveness.

-User experience should be at the forefront of your web design decision.
-Ensure that your website is easy to navigate, and visually appealing to improve the first impression and fit for mobile traffic.
-Mobile traffic is forecasted to grow with a CAGR of 20% through 2029, thus a responsive web design is a must.
+User experience should be at the forefront of your web design decisions.
+Ensure that your website is easy to navigate and visually appealing to make a good first impression, and is optimised for mobile traffic.
+Mobile traffic is forecasted to grow with a CAGR of 20% through 2029; thus, a responsive web design is a must.

 4. Align web design with SEO and marketing strategies.